 One of the best things that ever happened for birds is the Cornell Lab of Ornithology.
 You may have seen headlines recently telling us that we’ve lost 1 in 4 birds in North America in the past 50 years.
 I cannot imagine a world without birdsong, but it appears that’s where we’re headed if we don’t make some changes.

-Even in the face of such daunting news, the Cornell Lab of Ornithology takes a positive attitude.
+Even in the face of such daunting news, the Cornell Lab of Ornithology takes a positive approach.
 I just received an email from them suggesting easy ways that we can make our planet more bird-friendly, from drinking shade-grown coffee (to protect the rainforests) to keeping cats indoors (because they kill between one and four billion birds a year).

 One of the things they encourage is participating in citizen science, which is totally cool.
 Eric contributes to their online eBird program and has been recording his bird sightings during our six years of travels.